hestiacp/hestiacp/README.md

 * An open source web server control panel with an easy-to-use interface.
 * A lightweight alternative to cPanel, Plesk, etc.

-What roles does Hestia Control Panel support?
+What Hestia Control Panel supports?
 ----------------------------
-* Web (Apache/NGINX) with PHP
+* Web Server (Apache/Nginx) with PHP
-* DNS (BIND)
+* DNS Server (Bind)
-* Mail (Dovecot/Exim) with virus and spam filtering (via ClamAV/SpamAssassin respectively)
+* Mail Server (Exim/Dovecot) with Antivirus and Spam Filter (ClamAV and SpamAssassin)
-* SQL (MariaDB or PostgreSQL)
+* Database Server (MariaDB/PostgreSQL)

-System Requirements
+System Requirements:
 ----------------------------
 * Debian 8 or 9
 * Ubuntu 16.04 LTS or Ubuntu 18.04 LTS
-* **NOTE:** Hestia Control Panel must be installed on a clean operating system to ensure proper functionality.
+* **NOTE:** Hestia Control Panel must be installed on a "clean" Operating System to ensure proper functionality.

-How to install
+How to install:
 ----------------------------
 Connect to your server as root via SSH
 ```bash